Recover Retention in Construction

 - The job performance under another contract

-- The employee received payment from a separate party (pay when paid).
+- The employer has not received payment from a separate party (pay when paid clauses or justifications).

 Your employer or contractor might have communicated any of these reasons to you.
 Or you might believe that any of these reasons are the cause of your retention being withheld.
 If this is the case, you must consult with a legal team.
 At Helix Law, expert construction lawyers with experience in retention recovery can examine your case, including your contract.
 They will inform you if any of these clauses apply to your case and can fight for your payment.